sparticvs/flask-api/README.md

 ### Jinja2 Usage
 Flask supplies the ability to use "url\_for()" in Jinja2 templates.
 In order to keep with that tradition, we supplied a "api\_url\_for()".
-Due to supporting multiple API versions wiht our routing, we need a special url\_for function.
+Due to supporting multiple API versions with our routing, we need a special url\_for function.

 Other usage options: